inoyoh/BHA5/_posts/2018-02-10-definition_of_death.md

 <img src="/images/entropy.png" width="500px">
 # [Entropy / terike haapoja / 2004](http://www.av-arkki.fi/en/works/entropy/)
-Entropy is a <span style="color : red">visualisation of life’s presence slowly leaving the body</span>.<br> A thermo-cam image of the body of a dead horse shows its silhouette slowly fade from the screen as its body loses heat until it vanishes entirely.
+Entropy is a <span style="color : red">visualisation of life’s presence slowly leaving the body</span>.<br> A thermo-cam image of the body of a dead horse shows its silhouette slowly fade from the screen as its body loses heat until it vanishes entirely.<br>

 ## about death
-Generally, we think death is stopping heat beat. but she spreads the meaning that death is vanishing heat of body.
+Generally, we think death is stopping heat beat.<br>
+but she spreads the meaning that death is vanishing heat of body.<br>
 <img src="/images/12death.jpg" width="500px">

-I think there is third point of death.
+I think there is third point of death.<br>
-It is death of cell.
+It is death of cell.<br>
-I'm interested in when cell is dead?, which part of cell live longest?, how cell will die? also I'm interested in visualization, death of cell.
+I'm interested in when cell is dead?, which part of cell live longest?, how cell will die?<br>
+also I'm interested in visualization, death of cell.<br>
-That is really last death.
+That is really last death.<br>